 Some of what looks a bit more audacious, like finding a way to bring artificial intelligence hardware to a number of researchers and putting some of my time into supporting that, required a level of faith in the belief that it was worth the effort to support advances by many colleagues rather than just staying focused on my own research plans.
 Thinking beyond one's immediate goals has more long-term than short-term payoff.
-But, we humans live a long time, and preparing for the long term been able to accomplish required much courage.
+But, we humans live a long time, and preparing for the long term may be wise.
+What looks audacious to some may look scary to others.
+Nothing I have been able to accomplish required much courage.
 What it did require is the conviction that if I act as if the scholarly world is a group endeavor and that we work for each other as well as for ourselves, then others will share that conviction.
 This is not true universally, but it's true enough.
 This leads to my last lesson - good things become possible not because everyone is ready to work hard on them but rather because enough people are.